 Mifepristone is not indicated for patients with allergies to this medication or prostaglandin.
 Patients with vaginal bleeding of an undetermined cause, endometrial cancer, adrenal insufficiency, ectopic pregnancy or coagulation diseases should not take this medication.

 It should also be avoided by those taking anticoagulants, frequent corticosteroids, simvastatin, lovastatin, or antifungals.
-Mifepristone is not advised for women wanting to continue their pregnancy.
+Mifepristone is not advised for women wanting to continue their pregnancy, and should not be taken by women with an IUD.